anasfik/replicate/README.md

 ```

-By default, every time the status of the prediction changes, a new `Prediction` will be emitted to the `predictionStream`, but you can change and configure this behavior to meet your specific needs.
+By default, every time the status of the prediction changes, a new `Prediction` will be emitted to the `predictionStream`, but you can change and configure this behavior to meet your specific needs by specifying a `pollingInterval`, `shouldTriggerOnlyStatusChanges`, `stopPollingRequestsOnPredictionTermination`..

 <br>